|Survey name||Annual Population Survey (APS)|

 Sample attrition is the term applied to respondents who begin the survey but subsequently drop out before completing all the survey waves.
 It is likely that these respondents have different characteristics to those who remain in all waves of the survey and can, therefore, result in sample attrition bias.
 The large sample size of the datasets along with the weighting applied reduce both attrition and non-response bias.

 The weights for non-proxy adults tend to be higher than the corresponding weights on the APS dataset to account for those adults with similar age, sex and geographical demographics for which proxy responses were obtained, who are effectively non-responders.
-Applying the well-being weight to the APS dataset will cause the total number of cases in the dataset to be grossed up to the estimated population of adults (aged 16 years and over) within the UK as at mid-point of the time period analysed.
-Further details on the weights included in the well-being dataset can be found in the Personal well-being user guidance.
+Applying the well-being weight to the APS dataset causes the total number of cases in the dataset to be grossed up to the estimated population of adults (aged 16 years and over) within the UK as at mid-point of the time period analysed.

 Both the one-year and three-year releases of personal well-being include two measures of personal well-being.
 These are mean averages and thresholds (the proportion of people reporting defined responses on the 0 to 10 scale).
 The purpose of presenting both these measures is to provide both a summary measure of well-being through the mean and an indication of inequality through the dispersion of the results.
 The aim of these releases is to present statistics on personal well-being and to inform the debate on what matters most to the population of the UK.